acdh-oeaw/fundament/README.md

 - [ ] Check out Fundament's example pages and Bootstrap-4 for which CSS classes to use and adapt your components
 - [ ] Create and enqueue additional .css and .js files to overwrite / extend existing styles or functionality

+## Bootstrap5

+You can find the first version of Fundament with Bootstrap v5.1.3 under the bootstrap5 branch: https://github.com/acdh-oeaw/fundament/tree/bootstrap5
+Please test it and give us feedback.
+(17.11.2021)